mittpat/meshoui-phong/README.md

 Notes
 -------

-The Collada support is only very very partial.
-Some Blender files were tested, but other files on the web are known to fail with a blank screen.
+The Collada support is partial.
+Only phong material is supported.

-This branch targets Vulkan 1.1.
-Only texture mapping is missing (wip).
+Master targets Vulkan 1.1.

 Todo
 -------

-* Texture mapping
-* Improve Cameras and Lights
 * Nvidia RTX realtime shadows